Professor & Department Chair

 Fax: (408) 924-3925,

 Thuy T. Le received his Ph.D.
 (1990), M.S.
 (1987), and B.S.
 (1985) degrees all from the University of California at Berkeley.
-Presently he is a Professor, Associate Chair & Graduate Advisor in the Department of Electrical Engineering at San Jose State University.
+Presently he is a Professor & Department Chair of Electrical Engineering Department at San Jose State University.

-At San Jose State University, Prof. Le is responsible in teaching graduate and undergraduate courses in digital system design, computer and microprocessor architecture, computer interfacing, numerical methods, probability and random processes, and linear system theory.
-He also serves as research advisor in the areas of digital system and logic design, inter-communication and inter-networking, computer clustering, advanced and parallel computer architectures, probability and digital signal processing, computational electronic, micro-controller and microprocessor.
-Prof. Le has also been working on several projects with local companies.
-These projects include high-performance system architectures, parallel algorithms and applications, digital arithmetic algorithms and circuit design, and System-on-Chip verification and validation.
+At San Jose State University, he is responsible for teaching graduate and undergraduate courses in digital system design, computer and microprocessor architecture, computer interfacing, system-on-chip design, numerical methods, probability and random processes, and linear system theory.
+He also serves as research advisor in the areas of digital system and logic design, ASIC, SOC, hardware accelerators, computational electronics, microcontroller and microprocessor.
+Professor Le has also been working on several projects with local companies, these projects include high-performance system architectures, parallel algorithms and applications, digital arithmetic algorithms and circuit design, and System-on-Chip verification and validation.

 During the periods of 1993 to 1996 and from 1989 to 1990, Dr. Le was an independent contractor of Sierra Nuclear Corporation, California.
 In this capacity, he served as an independent technical reviewer to review and give comments on documents and reports in the areas of nuclear fuel storage calculations, cask design, and criticality analysis for the transportation of nuclear spent fuels.
 During the period of 1985 to 1988, he worked as a Reactor Operator and Nuclear Health Physicist for the Triga Mark III nuclear research reactor at the University of California, Berkeley.

-Prof. Le has served as general chair, technical program chair, session chair, reviewer, and committee member of a number of technical international conferences and symposiums.
-His publications include technical papers, seminars, and reports in broad areas of parallel and distributed computing and algorithms, computer architectures and computer networks, grid computing, computational reactor physics and fluid dynamics.
-He has been continuously selected for listing in Who's Who in Science and Engineering and Who's Who in America published by Marquis Who's Who.
-He has also been continuously nominated by many of his former honor students and is continuously listed in Who's Who Among America's Teachers: The Best Teachers in America Selected By The Best Students.
+Professor Le has served as keynote speaker, general chair, technical program chair, session chair, reviewer, and committee member of a number of technical international conferences and symposiums.
+His publications include technical papers, seminars, and reports in broad areas of parallel and distributed computing and algorithms, computer architectures and computer networks, hardware accelerators for complex algorithms, and computational reactor physics.

-Prof. Le’s current research interests include topics in ASIC, SoC and Embedded System Design, Microprocessor and Microcontroller, System-Area Networks (SAN), implementation of Probability theory and Monte Carlo simulation, radiation effects to electronic devices and systems.
+Professor Le’s current research interests include topics in SoC and Embedded System Design, Hardware Accelerator, Microprocessor and Microcontroller, Quantum Information and Computing, implementation of Probability theory and Monte Carlo simulation, radiation effects to electronic devices and systems.

-Prof. Le is also a Co-Founder and Advisor of the Vietnamese Strategic Ventures Network (now is Strategic Alliance Vietnamese Ventures International) and Chairman of the Board of the United States–Vietnam Foundation.
+Professor Le is also a Co-Founder and Advisor of the Vietnamese Strategic Ventures Network (now Strategic Alliance Vietnamese Ventures International) and Chairman of the Board of the United States–Vietnam Foundation.